We foment the development of smart grids

 MAIN INTERNATIONAL INITIATIVES

-In 2017, the European Commission sponsored the ASSURED project, led by Brussels University, with Iberdrola Distribution as the sole DSO partner.
-Its aim is to develop fast-charge solutions for electric heavy goods vehicles.
-Moreover, through EDSO4SG, Iberdrola continues to participate in the INTENSIS4EU project in which the European Commission is supporting the search for a new R&D focus in the smart grid and energy storage fields to tackle the new integrated energy challenges, where the consumer is at the heart of the energy system.
+Through EDSO4SG, Iberdrola continues to participate in the INTENSYS4EU project in which the European Commission is supporting the search for a new R&D focus in the smart grid and energy storage fields to tackle the new integrated energy challenges, where the consumer is at the heart of the energy system.
 In Spain we have the LAYCA project, financed by CDTI, which seeks to develop a system to locate faults and categorise medium-voltage grid failures.

-In the field of normalising and maintaining overhead cables, within the HAZITEK call for tender the Basque Government has chosen the mGRIDSTORAGE project led by Iberdrola Distribution in which an advanced microgrid model with storage for distribution grids is being developed.
+In the field of normalising and maintaining overhead cables, within the HAZITEK call for tender the Basque Government has chosen the mGRIDSTORAGE project led by i-DE in which an advanced microgrid model with storage for distribution grids is being developed.

 In the operational systems area, work is under way on new analytical models for detecting non-technical losses using hourly load curves.
 Similarly, work is continuing on the Asset Management project using NFC labels, and the new change management portal has been launched; this will bring about improvements in the communication and implementation of procedural efficiencies.